elastic/helm-charts/filebeat/README.md

 ## Usage notes

-* The default Filebeat configuration file for this chart is configured to use an Filebeat endpoint.
-Without any additional changes, Filebeat will send documents to the service URL that the Filebeat Helm chart sets up by default.
-You may either set the `FILEBEAT_HOSTS` environment variable in `extraEnvs` to override this endpoint or modify the default `filebeatConfig` to change this behavior.
+* The default Filebeat configuration file for this chart is configured to use an Elasticsearch endpoint.
+Without any additional changes, Filebeat will send documents to the service URL that the Elasticsearch Helm chart sets up by default.
+You may either set the `ELASTICSEARCH_HOSTS` environment variable in `extraEnvs` to override this endpoint or modify the default `filebeatConfig` to change this behavior.
 * The default Filebeat configuration file is also configured to capture